Kachi-Awaji/GIT-intro/Lesson-4.md

 In the last lesson, we created our first repository by initializing Git in our project folder.

-In this lesson, we will explore Git some more, learning a few more commands along the way.
+In this lesson, we will explore Git some more, learning a few new commands along the way.
 We will start working on our project files, and learn how to save (or commit) our changes in Git.

 We will talk about the index (staging area), and end the lesson by making our first commit.